christopher-besch/homepage/src/articles/gentoo_01/gentoo_01.md

 Instead I'll go through the decisions leading to a system to my liking.
 If a choice is not explained, I chose the default or non-extra option as explained in the handbook.
 When you stumble upon some concepts you are unfamiliar with, you should take a look at the handbook or [Gentoo wiki](https://wiki.gentoo.org).
+I should also add that the choices available to you and my opinion themselves change.
+In a few years this article may very well contain a lot of outdated information, so make sure to always look at up-to-date references, like the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64).

 # GPT, UEFI vs. MBR, Legacy BIOS
 There are two different ways of partitioning your disk, GPT and MBR.